 Luckily, there’s an easier way to send out review requests.
 Birdeye integrates with your Customer Relationship Management system and automatically sends review requests to your customers.
 Birdeye has an official partnership of Google and we’ve made sure that our dashboard follows all of the companies policies.
 Once you have lots of customer reviews, you can show potential customers that your business consistently provides great service.

-Respond to all Customer Reviews
+Respond to all customer reviews

 review response